The Chronometry Revolution: From Atomic to Nuclear Clocks

 - What is an atomic clock?
 An atomic clock is a timekeeping device that uses the vibrations of atoms (like cesium or rubidium) to measure time with extreme accuracy.
 These clocks are used in a variety of fields, including GPS systems and scientific research.

 - Why is thorium important for timekeeping?
 Thorium is a radioactive element that offers one-off properties for timekeeping.
-Its stable decay rate makes it an perfect candidate for nuclear clocks, which could potentially be much more ac artistically assemble than long-established and accepted atomic clocks.
+Its stable decay rate makes it an ideal candidate for nuclear clocks, which could potentially be much more ac artistically assemble than long-established and accepted atomic clocks.

 - How ac artistically assemble are nuclear clocks compared to atomic clocks?
 Nuclear clocks, especially those drawd from thorium, could be up to 100 times more ac artistically assemble than current atomic clocks, potentially making them the most exact timekeeping devices ever created.